Yash-Keswani/Badafone/documentation/Submission_2.md

 ## Modifications
-* added SMS content to the SMS table
+* added SMS content to the SMS table - X
 * modified send time in SMS and calls to a datetime
-* answered support tickets also show a response
+* answered support tickets also show a response - X
 * purchase time also includes time of purchase now
 * fix email in employee table
 * added some check constraints:

 ## Check Constraints
 1) Support tickets cannot be closed without a response
-2)
+2) When a user adds a new wallet, ensure that the user is above 18 years of age.

 ## Views and Grants
 Customer -